3RN0D3P/Scripts/Ansible/Readme.md

-# 1
-## 2
-### 3
-#### 4

 # WinRM Configuration Documentation for ansible

  Référence:
  https://docs.ansible.com/ansible/latest/os_guide/windows_winrm.html
  https://docs.ansible.com/ansible/latest/os_guide/windows_setup.html

-# Ansible winrm package need to be installed on ansible sever
+### Ansible WinRM package need to be installed on ansible sever
     pip install "pywinrm>=0.3.0"

-# The ansible.windows collection need to be installed on ansible server
+### The ansible.windows collection and community.windows need to be installed on ansible server
-  ansible-galaxy collection install ansible.windows
+ `ansible-galaxy collection install ansible.windows` `ansible-galaxy collection install community.windows`

-# ------------------------
+## ------------------------
-# Dependencies check
+## Dependencies check
-# ------------------------
+## ------------------------

-# Ansible requires PowerShell version 3.0 and .NET Framework 4.0 or newer to function on older operating systems like Server 2008 and Windows 7.
+### Ansible requires PowerShell version 3.0 and .NET Framework 4.0 or newer to function on older operating systems like Server 2008 and Windows 7.
-# The base image does not meet this requirement.
+### The base image does not meet this requirement.

-# Get Powershell version
+### Get Powershell version
- ($PSVersionTable).PSVersion
+    `($PSVersionTable).PSVersion`

 # Use PowerShell commands to check the value of the Release entry of the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full subkey.
 # The following examples check the value of the Release entry to determine whether .NET Framework 4.6.2 or later is installed.